Between Knowledge and Care: Evaluating Generative AI-Based IUI in Type 2 Diabetes Management Through Patient and Physician Perspectives: RESULTS

+Physicians’ qualitative reflections indicate that many observed limitations of current generative AI systems stem not from insufficient medical knowledge, but from systematic misalignment with how quality dimensions are evaluated in clinical practice.
+Rather than treating accuracy, safety, clarity, integrity, and action orientation as independent attributes, physicians emphasized that these dimensions must be coordinated through interface-level mediation in order for AI-generated guidance to remain interpretable, safe, and clinically appropriate.

+First, physicians stressed that actionable guidance becomes meaningful only when it is grounded in patient-specific context.
+In our study, breakdowns in \textit{Action Orientation} frequently co-occurred with failures of \textit{Integrity} when systems issued broadly applicable recommendations without accounting for comorbidities, treatment history, or lived constraints.
+As P6 explained, \textit{``I want AI to stop answering like a textbook.
+If it could say, `Because this patient has nephropathy, avoid high-protein diets,’ that’s when it becomes truly useful.''} Importantly, physicians did not frame personalization as an optional enhancement, but as a prerequisite for safe action.
+This suggests that future systems should condition the specificity and assertiveness of recommendations on available patient context and clinical risk, rather than applying a uniform action-oriented style across queries.

+Second, concerns about \textit{Safety} were closely tied to the opacity of AI-generated outputs.
+Physicians repeatedly noted that even factually correct responses became difficult to trust when information sources, uncertainty, or guideline alignment were not made explicit.
+As P2 remarked, \textit{``I need to know where the information is coming from.
+Was it a national guideline?
+A journal article?
+A user forum?''} These observations indicate that transparency functions as a core safety mechanism rather than a cosmetic interface feature.
+Making provenance, confidence, or evidence alignment visible enables clinicians and patients alike to interpret AI outputs as situated informational inputs, instead of implicit clinical judgments.

+Third, physicians highlighted the importance of contextual grounding for maintaining \textit{Integrity}.
+Breakdowns frequently occurred when AI systems presented comprehensive but decontextualized information, leaving patients uncertain about relevance or next steps.
+Several participants described such responses as technically informative yet practically disorienting.
+To address this, physicians envisioned systems that could anchor explanations in concrete patient data or recent behaviors.
+For example, P5 suggested that \textit{``If AI could pull my patient’s continuous glucose monitor readings or even step counts, it could explain why their blood sugar spiked last night—and what to do next.''} In this framing, contextual integration was not merely about richer data access, but about restoring narrative coherence—helping patients connect abstract medical knowledge to their lived experience.

-Finally, physicians also proposed governance mechanisms to constrain AI autonomy in high-stakes decisions.
-P7 suggested, \textit{"It should be a draft assistant.
-Let it write, but require a doctor to review before the patient sees anything involving medication changes."} This human-in-the-loop orientation aligns with ongoing debates about safe deployment and shared control in clinical AI systems.
+Finally, physicians consistently emphasized the need for explicit governance mechanisms to regulate AI autonomy in high-stakes scenarios.
+Overly directive responses were perceived as particularly risky when they encroached on clinical decision-making without appropriate safeguards.
+As P7 stated, \textit{``It should be a draft assistant.
+Let it write, but require a doctor to review before the patient sees anything involving medication changes.''} Such comments point to the importance of dynamically constraining \textit{Action Orientation} based on risk, for instance by gating certain recommendations, flagging outputs for review, or clearly delineating AI-generated drafts from clinician-endorsed guidance.